-In this testing approach, the testing starts from the lower units of the application and then it gradually moves up, i.e. the testing is practiced from the bottom of the control parts.
+In this testing approach, the testing starts from the lower units of the application and then gradually moves up, i.e. the testing is practised from the bottom of the control parts.

 This approach is also known as hybrid integration as it is a combination based on bottom-up and top-down approaches.
 This approach overcomes many other limitations and helps to achieve the benefits of both the approaches with its three layers:

 – The main target layer,

 – The layer below the target layer, and

 After having known about Integration testing in detail, businesses should also know the most important aspect of Steps to Perform Integration Testing.

 1. Prepare an effective integration test plan and identify unit interfaces: